 Two additional variables to be aware of are:

 - OnMinorErrorDoItemSkip: This TI local variable instructs TI to skip to the next record when a minor error is encountered while processing a record.

 - MinorErrorLogMax: This TI local variable defines the number of minor errors that will be written to the TM1ProcessError.log file during process execution.
 If this variable is not defined in the process, the default number of minor errors written to the log file is 1000.

-An information cube may be defined with two dimensions—application name and application measure.
+An information cube may be defined with two dimensions-application names and the application measure.
 These two dimensions can be used to define a data point in a cube for specific applications to store and retrieve specific information, such as in the following example.
 Therefore, a TI process would read a file name to be loaded and the location of that file to be loaded:

 = CellGetS( InformationCubeName, MeasureNameForCategory, MeasureNameForFileName) ;